uka-amaka/alx-higher_level_programming/README.md

-This readme is for this python program folder
+This is a readme file